ejgregr/substrate_model/README.md

 June 2020 (a)
 Getting close to finalizing figures.
 Integrated code from Cole to generate and plot predictions.
 Having trouble plotting these from the saved results.
 Other than that, just need to adjust/standardize colour palettes, and tweak some plots.
+- 2020/06/15: re-structured to place all plotting in RMD file.

 May 2020
 Deep cleaning of data loading and model preparation after code review with Sarah Davies (@sare-ah).
 This included loading data straight from the shape files provided; centralizing most of the attribute manipulation; purged unncessary functions, data structures, and code; updated some function documentation.
 Any older stuff that breaks as a result would likely need to be re-written anyway.